saadam1n/MinecraftShaderProgramming/README.md

 - The Continuum Minecraft shader tutorial, which helped me initially get started on shader programming.
 - The [shaderLabs Discord server](https://discord.gg/RpzWN9S) for helping me with my own shader programming.

+## Contact

+For questions and concerns regarding this tutorial, please contact me at:

+- Discrd: fuzdex#1811